phetsims/qa/issue-templates/desktop-app-test.md

 * title for this issue = Desktop App Test
 * replace {{MENTIONS}} with @mentions for team members who should receive GitHub notifications about this issue
-* Describe level of testing required
+* Describe level of testing required (Full, lite, spot-check) How thurough/how much time?
 * assign the issue to @KatieWoe and @kathy-phet

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////